databricks/spark-training/strata_2013/index.md

       Now we want to find the average hourly views for each article (average for the same hour across different days).

-      In the code below, we first take our tuples in the RDD `featureMap` and, treating the first elements as keys and the second elements as values, group all the values for a single key (i.e. a single article) together using `groupByKey`.
-We put the article name in article and the multiple tuples of hours and pageviews in `hoursViews`.
+      In the code below, we first take our tuples in the RDD `featureMap` and, treating the first elements (i.e., article name) as keys and the second elements (i.e., hoursViewed) as values, group all the values for a single key (i.e., a single article) together using `groupByKey`.
+We put the article name in a variable called `article` and the multiple tuples of hours and pageviews associated with the current `article` in a variable called `hoursViews`.
 The syntax `Array.fill[Int](24)(0)` initializes an integer array of 24 elements with a value of 0 at every element.
-The for loop then collects the number of days for which we have a particular hour of data in `counts[hour]` and the total pageviews at hour across all these days in `sums[hour]`.
+The <a href="http://www.scala-lang.org/node/111">for comprehension</a> (similar to a for loop) then collects the number of days for which we have a particular hour of data in `counts[hour]` and the total pageviews at hour across all these days in `sums[hour]`.
 Finally, we use the syntax sums zip counts to make an array of tuples with parallel elements from the sums and counts arrays and use this to calculate the average pageviews at particular hours across days in the data set.

       ~~~
       val featureGroup = featureMap.groupByKey.map(grouped => {